Serilog.Settings.Configuration 10.0.1-dev-02351

 ],

-This is how the first destructuring policy would look like:
+This is how the first destructuring policy would look:

 namespace MyFirstNamespace;